deopurkar/deopurkar.github.io/index.md

 ## Research

 I am an algebraic geometer with broader interests in algebra, geometry, representation theory, and number theory.
+This means that I study algebraic varieties&mdash;spaces of solutions of algebraic equations.
+Instead of studying one algebraic variety in isolation, I study the collection of all related algebraic varieties at once, using the remarkable feature that such a collection is itself an algebraic variety (often called a "moduli space").

-I study moduli spaces of various kinds.
+I have worked on moduli spaces of algebraic curves, branched covers of curves, surfaces, vector bundles, and so on.
-What this means is that I try to understand how various objects in algebraic geometry deform and degenerate, and I use this information to say something about their properties.
 For my papers and preprints, see my [research](research/) page.

 Just after graduate school, I wrote a [rough non-technical explanation](interests/) of my doctoral research, which might interest or amuse you.

 ## Upcoming and current activities